IvLabs/manipulation/mom/Readme.md

 * doubts solved for pid control
 * doubt regarding tragectory following and control solved
 * how to convert xacro to urdf ? use command `xacro ur5_robot_name.urdf.xacro > ur5_robot_name.urdf`

+## Date 24-03-2021
+* Generate Trajectory for the simulation
+* Try to solve pick and place in 4 steps
+     * Position by inverse Kinematics and apply PID control
+     * Grasp the Object
+     * Pick up the object
+     * place to next desired post